artemkv/artemkv.github.io/generative.md

 - When in doubt, chain rule
 - Sufficiently deep NN can approximate any function
+- We can think of any kind of observed data `D` as a finite set of samples from an underlying distribution `p_data`
+- The goal of any generative model is then to approximate this data distribution given access to the dataset `D`
-- Model `p(X1, X2,..., Xn)` using conditional independence assumption and a chain rule
+- Autoregressive: model `p(X1, X2,..., Xn)` using conditional independence assumption and a chain rule
 - Approximate distributions in the chain using ML algorithms
-- Improvise to get different algorithms
+- Variational autoencoder: model `p(X1, X2,..., Xn)` using the law of total probability and a latent variable
+- Jointly optimize for `p(Z)` and `p(X|Z)`

 ## Intro